CodiceApp/docs/labels.md

 Labels are Codice's way to categorize notes.
 They are no different from tags that you may know from other applications.
 Each note can have multiple tags and that's about all we can say about labels.
-Oh, and you can assign colours to your labels so everything becomes clear at the quick glance when you look at the notes.
+Oh, and you can assign colors to your labels so everything becomes clear at the quick glance when you look at the notes.

 ### Label view